abhatthal/getfile/README.md

 ## Building
 You can build your own thin or Fat JAR file from source to use as a dependency in your application.
-* `gradle shadowJar`
+* `gradle build`
-* Copy Fat JAR `build/libs/getfile-all.jar` into your project lib directory
+* Copy Fat JAR `libs/getfile-all.jar` into your project lib directory
-* Thin JAR is also available at `build/libs/getfile.jar`, but you must manually specify dependencies
+* Thin JAR is also available at `libs/getfile.jar`, but you must manually specify dependencies
-* In a Gradle project, you would add using `implementation files('lib/getfile-all.jar')`
+* In a Gradle project, you would add using `implementation files('libs/getfile-all.jar')`

 ## Adding Files to Server
 * Create `file` on server